MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-excel-addin-configuration.md

 ---
 # Modify the Excel Add-in Configuration to Support July 2022 Update

 Starting in July 2022, Microsoft will roll out an update to the Excel add-in.
 The update will help to secure the connection between the add-in and [!INCLUDE [prod_short](../developer/includes/prod_short.md)].
-The update requires that you modify your organization's Azure Active Directory (Azure AD) configuration so that users can continue using the add-in.
+The update requires that you modify your organization's Microsoft Entra ID (Microsoft Entra ID) configuration so that users can continue using the add-in.

 > [!NOTE]
 > You can make the changes that are described in this article at any time.
 The existing Excel add-in will work with the changes.
 So we recommend that you make the changes as soon as possible to avoid any down time when the update occurs.